Eppo-exp/eppo-docs/docs/experiments/building-experiments/metrics/creating-metrics.md

 ### Threshold

-Threshold metrics measure the proportion of entities who meet a user-specicied `SUM` OR `COUNT` of a fact within an optional time-period.
-For example, you
+Threshold metrics measure the proportion of entities who meet a user-specified `SUM` OR `COUNT` of a fact within an optional time-period.
+For example, you might want to understand what share of users in your experiment spent more than $100 within 7 days of assignment into an experiment.

 ![Threshold example](../../../../static/img/building-experiments/threshold_metric_example.png)